adaltas/node-csv/doc/index.md

 *   Follow the NodeJs streaming API
 *   Async and event based
 *   Support delimiters, quotes and escape characters
-*   Line breaks discovery: line breaks in source are detected and reported to destination
+*   Line breaks discovery: detected in source and reported to destination
 *   Data transformation
 *   Support for large datasets
 *   Complete test coverage as sample and inspiration
+*   no external dependencies

 Important, this documentation cover the current version of the node csv parser.
 The documentation for the current version 0.1.0 is